strategist922/hive-3/readme.md

 ## API

 Hive provides a simple HTTP interface that allows logs and statistics to be created from a remote process.
-Hive logs multiple processes at once, so all requests require a `name` parameter to identify the process that is creating the log or statistic.
+Hive logs multiple processes at once, so most requests require a `name` parameter to identify the process that is creating the log or statistic.